HTTP-RPC/Kilo/README.md

 ```

 ## StreamAdapter
 The `StreamAdapter` class presents the contents of a stream as an iterable sequence.
-This can be useful for serializing the result of a stream operation without first collecting the results:
+This can be used to serialize the result of a stream operation without needing to first collect the results, which may be expensive if the stream is large:

 ```java
   List<Integer> values = Arrays.asList(1, 2, 3);